Coming to Catalonia? Pick up a copy of Eat Guides: Barcelona, and dine like a local while in Barcelona. $4.99

-No one uses it...well, only the people in the places already listed above, but no, it’s not as useful as Spanish which is spoken all over the world.
+No one uses it.
+Well, only the people in the places already listed above, but no, it’s not as useful as Spanish which is spoken all over the world.

 People are bilingual.
 Many English speaking friends argue that they don’t need Catalan if they speak Spanish, because all Catalans are bilingual and can as easily speak in Spanish as Catalan.
 Furthermore, many Catalans speak English meaning a conversation could be had in English or Spanish, rendering Catalan unnecessary.

 It’s ugly.
 Yes, some people don’t like the sound of Catalan.
 This is a motivator, or not, with all languages.
 If it sounds pretty to the learner’s ear, he is more likely to feel inspired to practice.

 It’s hard.
 If you speak Spanish (or Italian, or French) it’s not that hard.
 However, there are some big differences in grammar, vocabulary, and pronunciation, and it does take work to learn Catalan, especially if your mother tongue is not Latin based.